 Be sure to include a review of the homework (individual mistakes should be reported to the student personally, and achievements and interesting solutions should be reported to everyone; also a general overview of the students‘ successes and failures, explanations of difficult issues, etc).
 This can be done in text form or by means of a short video review (which can be recorded on the phone, edited, and placed in the place where you communicate with the pupils).

 It is a mistake to think that distance learning completely rules out interactive communication between the participants in an educational process.
 In some cases, it is even more effective, learn more about how it allows you to take everyone’s abilities into account without exception.
-You are free to organise discussions in groups, to communicate both during the learning phase and during assignments.
+You are free to organize discussions in groups, to communicate both during the learning phase and during assignments.
 For this purpose, you need to choose the right educational platform or create quality feedback using a messenger or chat room.

-Try to create some tasks for group work — a common project, a complex task with role allocation, etc. All of this can be implemented using modern open source technologies, webinars or online tools.
+Try to create some tasks for group work — a common project, a complex task with role allocation, etc. All of this can be implemented using modern open source technologies, webinars, or online tools.

 Technology and tools